 For us, being at a rooftop bar in NYC in the summer is one of the best ways to enjoy the city.
 There’s a lot of them around this enormous metropolis.
-Our favorites are the Gallow Green Rooftop Bar, and because of the view of the Empire State Building, we also recommend the 230 Fifth Rooftop Bar.
-Another highlight is the Rooftop bar from W Downtown.
-Here you have an unobstructed view of the One World Trade Center and the 9/11 Memorial as well.
-If you want to an amazing view of the Brooklyn Bridge, Manhattan Bridge, and the Manhattan skyline, then the rooftop bar at the 1 Hotel Brooklyn is an exceptional choice.
+Our favorites are the Gallow Green Rooftop Bar, and because of the view of the The Edge at Hudson Yards, we also recommend the 230 Fifth Rooftop Bar.
+Another highlight is the Westlight NYC in Brooklyn and if you want to an amazing view of the Brooklyn Bridge, Manhattan Bridge, and the Manhattan skyline, then the rooftop bar at the 1 Hotel Brooklyn is an exceptional choice.
 You’re definitely flushed with options.
-You will find our complete list here.

-It is still one of Sabrina’s favorite things to do in the summer in NYC.
-Governors Island, only opens during the summer months and it’s super-cheap to reach by ferry.
-You and grab the ferry at the southern tip of Manhattan.
+It is still one of our favorite things to do in the summer in NYC.
+Governors Island is amazing during the summer months and it’s super-cheap to reach by ferry – just grab the ferry at the southern tip of Manhattan.
 Here you can enjoy the view of the Statue of Liberty among the New York locals and just watch the city of New York City in peace.

 The Smorgasburg Food Market in Williamsburg is one of the best open-air food markets in New York City.
 It’s a place where people meet up in the warmer months to eat, drink and enjoy the view of the Manhattan skyline along the East River waterfront.
 If you can’t make it out to the Smorgasburg, no worries.
 There are other food markets that you can check out in NYC.

-Ok, so you don’t really go anywhere on this ship, but right on Chelsea Piers, you will find the Grand Banks.
+Ok, so you don’t really go anywhere on this ship, but right on Pier 25, you will find the Grand Banks.
 It’s a restaurant, that is also a boat.
 And yes, it rocks with the waves.
 With a glass of wine in hand and relaxing music, you can look down the Hudson River to the Statue of Liberty.
 Also, it’s new sister ship, Pilot Brooklyn is located in another spot, but is very similar to Grand Banks.
-If you want to sit on the water, but don’t want to feel the water rocking, we recommend The Water Club on the East River (29th Street).

 Do you want to listen to relaxing classical music in the evening?
 That’s not a problem.
 Summer concerts in NYC of this kind are held in virtually every part of the city.
 If there are suitable concerts during your travel time, make sure to check them out.